Linnk/LionWriter/README.md

 # Lion Writer project.

-Lion Writer is a static content management for hipster hackers and/or anyone who hates Wordpress —or similar software— enough to learn this “pure” style of writting.
+Databases are too mainstream.
+This is a static content management for hipster hackers and/or anyone who hates Wordpress —or similar— enough.

-There is other systems like [Jekyll](https://github.com/mojombo/jekyll) written on Ruby or [Pelican](https://github.com/ametaireau/pelican) written on Python.
-These are great static blog generators and those are great languages (very popular on the hacker community, unlike PHP), but a lot of us we actually have at least one or several servers running the old and good Apache/PHP.
+Users for manage the articles?
+We rather not.
+VIM is so more vintage.

-The next steps are Dropbox integration and create a nice portrait page.
-If you notice that the design is inspired from **Medium** and you have taste for *user* *interfaces*, give me a hand to make it better. :)
+There are other systems like [Jekyll](https://github.com/mojombo/jekyll) written on Ruby or [Pelican](https://github.com/ametaireau/pelican) written on Python.
+These are great static blog generators and those are great languages (very popular on the hacker community), but a lot of us have at least one or several servers running the old and good Apache/PHP.
+So, what the heck.

-I need to write the code documentation and the user-manual, but you can see the project running on the website [Lion Writer Project](http://lionwriter.org/).
+The first time I tried to mimic the *Medium* design, but now I think this will be usefull for documentation websites, so I'm making the necessary changes.